-Non-Medicare: Some non-Medicare payers do not recognize HCPCS codes developed by CMS.
-It is recommended that you verify with each payer their coding requirements for outpatient facility claims.
+Non-Medicare: Some non-Medicare, commercial health plans do not recognize HCPCS codes developed by CMS.
+It is recommended that you verify with each health plan their coding requirements for outpatient facility claims.
 If CPT codes are recommended, CPT code 52441 will always be reported as only one unit while add-on CPT code 52442 may require multiple units be billed to report the exact number of additional implants used.

 All rights reserved.

 CPT© is a registered trademark of the AMA.

 Disclaimer: The information contained in this document is publicly available information obtained from third-party sources, may not be all-inclusive and is subject to change without notice.
 Content is informational only and does not constitute medical, legal or reimbursement advice nor is it intended as direction to the health care provider/user.
 Nothing herein constitutes any statement, promise, or guarantee of payment.
 The provider is solely responsible for determining appropriate treatment for the patient based on the unique medical needs of each patient and the independent judgment of the provider.
 It is also the responsibility of the provider to determine payer appropriate coding, medical necessity, site of service, documentation requirements and payment levels and to submit appropriate codes, modifiers and charges for services rendered.
 Although we have made every effort to provide information that is current at the time of its issue, it is recommended that you consult your legal counsel, reimbursement/compliance advisor and/or payer organization(s) for interpretation of payer-specific coding, coverage and payment expectations.